 You are using an unsupported browser.
 To fully use all the features of this website please update your browser to IE 10 or later.
 Alternatively use another browser (Firefox or Google Chrome).
 Please upgrade your browser to improve your experience.

 California has two-thirds of the nation's earthquake risk.
-Some 2,000 known faults crisscross the state, producing an average of 102 earthquakes a day – more than 37,000 a year.
+Some 15,700 known faults crisscross the state, and more than 500 are considered active.
 Certain structures that lack adequate bolting and bracing are more vulnerable to earthquake damage.
 Older houses are often not bolted to their foundations and lack bracing on the wood framed exterior walls enclosing the crawl space.
 Houses without adequate bolting and bracing are prone to sliding or toppling off their foundation during an earthquake.
 This type of serious damage can be prevented with proper seismic retrofit of the crawl space.

 Interactive hazard maps are available from the California Governor's Office of Emergency Services ("Cal OES") on its 'My Hazards Awareness Map' website.
 Go to http://myhazards.calema.ca.gov/ and click on the Earthquake tab.
 This website provides general information on earthquake hazards.
 By entering your address into the map search field at the top of the page and hitting 'Map Search,' a screen will appear with your address located on a map showing your local earthquake hazard.
 The page will also include a written description of earthquake hazards in your area.